By: Robyn Kade, MBMS

 Exercise and Osteoporosis

 When developing exercise programs for clients with osteoporosis or who are at risk for developing osteoporosis, it is important to review your client’s health history and ask viable questions to fully understand their risk factors.
 Weight-bearing exercises such as walking, and weight training are important to help increase bone density.
 Balance and flexibility exercises should also be included in their program to help with fall prevention.
 If a client is under a lot of stress, however, easing up on workout intensity is key to helping your client to recover from the flight or fight response.
-An intense workout can make cortisol levels spike even higher than they already are and can make the client more susceptible to Osteoporosis.
-Stress can induce resistance to weight loss for example.
+An intense workout can make cortisol levels spike even higher than they already are and can make the client more susceptible to osteoporosis.
+For clients who are looking to reduce their weight, stress can induce resistance to weight loss.
 Helping clients address their stress can help them break through plateaus in weight loss and performance and will help them to attain better outcomes.

 Robyn Kade: Robyn is the President/CEO of The Stress Management Institute for Health and Fitness Professionals™ the Stress Management Institute Center for Longevity™. and INSPIRE World Fitness Summit/Retreat™.

 Robyn received her Bachelor’s Degree from Rowan University in Health Promotion and Fitness Management.
 She is an American Council on Exercise (ACE) personal trainer and group fitness instructor.
 She received a certificate in PTSD through the Kew Training Academy and is a Compassion Fatigue Resiliency and Recovery – Educator.